Meet Our Therapists

 When I’m not counseling, I am keeping up with my vegetable garden, spending time with my family, and seeing live comedy and music.
 I also love brunch, the Buffalo Bills, and being a part of the local theater community.

-- Adolescents
+- Spirituality

 - Young Adults